gamblevore/speedie/Documentation/Errors.md

 Speedie's version is simpler.
 In fact, here we can rely on Speedie already printing good error messages.
 If you run this code, you should see this:

-`error: File doesn't exist when open '/Users/USERNAME/John.txt'.
+`error: File doesn't exist when opening '/Users/USERNAME/John.txt'.`
-1 issue found.
-`

 Speedie will handle every file-system error, not just file-not-found.
 The python code (copied from a popular website on the 1st page of google-search) doesn't.
 If it fails for any other reason than "file not found"... the python code fails to give the correct error message.
 So speedie is better, again.